Vishtasp

 in Sistan, Goshtasb imprisons his own son Esfandiar (Esfandiar/Isfandiar

-defeating Arjasp (Avestan Aurvatasp) who is threatening Balkh.
-Goshtasb
+in defeating Arjasp (Avestan Aurvatasp) who is threatening Balkh.

-promises Esfandiar the throne in return for his help, but when Esfandiar
+Goshtasb promises Esfandiar the throne in return for his help, but

 As

-by Esfandiar's son, Bahman (< MP Wahman).
-The identification of Bahman
+succeeded by Esfandiar's son, Bahman (< MP Wahman).
+The identification

-with 'Ardashir' (see above) reappears in the Sistan cycle texts as well.
+of Bahman with 'Ardashir' (see above) reappears in the Sistan cycle

 In